pappasam/vim-filetype-formatter/README.md

 ## Installation

-Use [Vim-Plug](https://github.com/junegunn/vim-plug).
-Once you've installed Vim-Plug, place the following line in the Plugin section of your vimrc:
+If using [vim-plug](https://github.com/junegunn/vim-plug), place the following line in the Plugin section of your inti.vim / vimrc:

 ```vim
 " ~/.vimrc